stuartc/github-on-git/README.md

 * ```git issues```  -> Opens the Github issues page of the repo in broswer.
 * ```git open```    -> Opens the Github repo page in browser.

+## Worth sayin'
+Still has some rough edges.
+Needs tests, refactoring and various improvements.

+## How to contribute
+Open a pull request/issue or fork this repo and submit your changes via a pull request.